Skip to content

 What Happens When a 16-Year Term Ends?

 At the end of the 16-year level period, the policy typically expires.
 Some policies allow annual renewal at significantly higher rates based on your age at that time.
 Renewal is usually expensive and is rarely intended as a long-term solution.
+It’s more of an emergency bridge than a plan.

 Most people reassess coverage during the final one to two years of the term.
 If coverage is still needed, options may include replacing the policy, converting it to permanent coverage, or adjusting the overall insurance strategy based on updated finances and health.
+If you anticipate any possibility of still needing coverage after the term ends, planning earlier is almost always better than waiting until the last minute.

 Choosing the Right Coverage Amount for 16 Years